NambiLucia/TodoApp-ReactJS/README.md

 ---
 - Add a task: Type the task description in the input field and click the "Add Task" icon.
 - Delete a task: Click the delete icon next to the task you want to delete.
 - Edit a task: Click the edit icon next to the task you want to edit.
-The task will appear in the inout for you to make any changes then click the add icon to add and save changes made.
+The task will appear in the input for you to make any changes then click the add icon to add and save changes made.
 - Mark a task as completed: Click the checkmark next to the task to mark it as completed.

 ## Contributing